 This therapy is mainly suitable for individuals who experienced neglect, abuse, or inconsistent care during childhood.
 Such experiences may lead to insecure attachment patterns in adulthood, manifesting as anxious, avoidant, or disorganized attachment styles.

 Attachment therapy can be combined with other forms of psychotherapy, such as cognitive-behavioral therapy (CBT) or psychoanalysis.
-This combination can help patients improve their attachment patterns while also learning more effective cognitive and behavioral strategies.
+This combination can help patients improve attachment patterns while also learning more effective cognitive and behavioral strategies.

 In terms of medication, attachment therapy can be used alongside antidepressants or anti-anxiety medications to better manage emotional symptoms.
 However, medication should be administered under the guidance of a psychiatrist to ensure safety and efficacy.